frostcone/magmaguy.com/wiki/en/elitemobs/dungeon_packager.md

 Schematic-based dungeons, were associated with a schematic build.
 They are now phased out and not supported anymore.

 All EliteMobs dungeons are now world based.

+## Required pack.meta file

+Your dungeon package should include a `pack.meta` file, which is simply a renamed `.txt` file with a `.meta` extension.
+This file should contain just one word, indicating which plugin the package is for (e.g., "elitemobs," written in lowercase).
+The `pack.meta` file must be located in the root directory of your package, alongside all the other folders.

 ***